ArchimedesCrypto/cline-jetbrains/memory-bank/progress.md

 - **Next Steps**: Integrate all tools with the UI and implement additional tool types.

 ### Phase 3: Testing and Polish (In Progress)
-- **Status**: 40% Complete
+- **Status**: 70% Complete
-- **Description**: Basic unit tests for API communication, browser functionality, and file system operations have been implemented.
-More tests and UI polish are needed.
+- **Description**: Unit tests for API communication, browser functionality, file system operations, API providers, MCP functionality, and auto-approval settings have been implemented.
+UI polish and additional tests are still needed.
-- **Next Steps**: Create unit tests for remaining components and implement integration tests.
+- **Next Steps**: Add UI animations and implement integration tests.

 ### Phase 4: Documentation and Distribution (Not Started)
 - **Status**: 0% Complete